spikegrobstein/experimental-serde-color-parsing/README.md

 This uses an enum as the type of this value with an underlying `Color` type that breaks up the color components into `u8` values to make it easier to work with.

-This doesn't handle re-encoding the data to json (yet)
+This will also serialize the same data back to json.
+Includes tests.

 ## Acknowledgements